-Students communicate their understanding of the reading material in class discussions and in written responses to comprehension questions.
-They also complete final projects that include written and artistic work for each of the novels they read.
+Students demonstrate their understanding of the reading material through class discussions and written responses to comprehension questions.
+Through final projects students respond through written and artistic reflections for each of the novels they read.
 Teachers emphasize proofreading and editing skills.
 In addition to assigned reading, students are encouraged to spend at least 20 minutes per day at home independently reading books of their own choosing.
 Students may visit the classroom library or school library regularly to select reading material.